unamohq/simple-socket/README.md

     // you can send some init message here, it will be pushed to server before all queued messages });

+  socket.on('diconnect', function() {
+    // socket is disconnected now
+    // if autoReconnect option is on, all messages will be buffered in RAM until connection is estabilished });

   socket.on('reconnect', function() {
     // socket is connected after disconnection (caused by server timeout or something)
     // you can send some init message here, it will be pushed to server before all queued messages